dagger/dagger/docs/learn/1003-get-started.md

 ### Deploy the Appplication

-With our plan in place, our environment set, and our inputs defined we can deploy the application:
+With our plan in place, our environment set, and our inputs defined, we can deploy the application as simply as:

 ```bash
 dagger up